ayoubft/ayoubft.github.io.ar/project-superv-classif-s2.md

-# Supervised classification of Sentinel-2 satellite imagery using KNN of sklearn 🌍
+# Supervised classification of Sentinel-2 satellite imagery using KNN from sklearn 🌍

 &nbsp;